slipchansky/parcel-delivery-app/README.md

 # Parcel Delivery Service

+## Task Description
+Tasks Description.pdf
+[Task Description]

 ### Disclaimer
 The proposed solution in this form is not a commercial product.
 This example is rather just a POC that should be elaborated in details.
-What is done and what is not is described here: [What is Done and What is Not] [whatisdoneandwhatisdont]
+What is done and what is not is described here: [What is Done and What is Not]

 ## Get the actual copy of project